The Truth About Golden Retrievers With Blue Eyes

 Golden Retrievers with blue eyes may be at risk for blue-eyed golden dog syndrome.
 Characteristics of this genetic disorder include blue eyes and pink skin.
 The eye color becomes dark brown or black as the dog ages.
 A lack of pigment in the skin’s melanocytes causes the eyes to appear blue.

-It’s essential to take steps to prevent this condition from occurring in your dog.
+It’s essential to prevent this condition from occurring in your dog.
 To do so, you can keep your dog’s eye area clean and protected from the sun.
 You can also visit your veterinarian regularly to check your dog’s health and examine its eyes for any signs of problems.

 There are treatments available for blue-eyed golden dog syndrome, but you must consult your veterinarian if you notice any signs of the disorder in your dog.
-By taking these steps, you can ensure that your Golden Retriever is happy and healthy for years to come.
+By taking these steps, you can ensure that your Golden Retriever is happy and healthy for years.

 A Warning About Golden Retrievers With Blue Eyes For Sale